sfc-gh-akelkar/contract_research_org_ai_demo/Demo_Script_15min_CRO.md

 ## **⏱️ Minutes 8-12: The Bigger Picture - CRO Transformation**

 ### **From Questions to Business Intelligence:**
 "What you just witnessed isn't just impressive AI - it's a fundamental shift in how CROs can compete and win.
-Let me show you how this same crawl-walk-run approach scales to executive-level strategy."
+Let me show you how this same Foundation-Advanced-Strategic approach scales to executive-level strategy."

 ### **🎯 Executive Intelligence - Continuing the Progressive Approach**

-#### **WALK Level - Strategic Dashboards** 📊 *~1.5 minutes*
+#### **ADVANCED Level - Strategic Dashboards** 📊 *~1.5 minutes*
 **Narrative:** *"Dr. Torres now has his operational foundation.
 Let's see how this scales for the executive team..."*

 **Type:** *"Show me our Q1 enrollment performance across all therapeutic areas"*